samhollenbach/Galaxy2/README.md

 See the Reader.py for more info on how to parse the datafile.

+## Contact

+My name is Sam Hollenbach and I am a sophomore at Macalester College.
+I am majoring in computer science and physics with an astronomy emphasis.

 Please contact me at shollenb@macalester.edu if you have any quesitons or inquiries.